mounchiliu/Udacity/self-driving/Chapter-5-SensorFusion.md

 This is the Kalman filter **measurment update step**, the resulting gaussian represents the posterior.

 ### Separated Gaussians
 **Q:** Considering a prior distribution and a far away measurement distribution.
 These two distribution has the same variance.
-Where will be the mean of resulting Gaussian?
+Where will be the mean&variance of resulting Gaussian?
 ![image](https://user-images.githubusercontent.com/47606318/123811918-43897a80-d926-11eb-8e96-26e00084e694.png)

-**ans** In the middle, because the two variance are same, which averaging the means (can use the formula above)
+**ans:** Mean is in the middle, because the two variance are same, which averaging the means

+         vaiance is half of the old one(can use the formula above)